wso2/docs-is/en/docs/learn/using-opa-policies-for-adaptive-auth.md

     ![hardware key authenticator](../assets/img/tutorials/hardware-key-authenticator.png)

 4. Next, log out of the application and log in again as a different user that is not assigned to any role.
-You will see that this will redirect you to an error page telling “You need to be an admin or a manager.”
+You will see that this will redirect you to an error page that displays the following error message: “You need to be an admin or a manager.”